drvg5/github-profile-display-app/README.md

 # React + TypeScript + Vite

-To run on you local please follow these steps:
+To run on your local please follow these steps:

 1. Install node js(minimum version 16)
 2. Editor of your choice(I used VScode)